Harris campaign highlights Trump’s past praise for Mark Robinson as CNN report roils battleground North Carolina

 Robinson, a Trump ally who won the Republican nomination for governor in March, faces mounting pressure to exit the race following the revelations that he’d made comments more than a decade ago in which he referred to himself as a “black NAZI!” and expressed support for reinstating slavery.
 Robinson denied having made those comments.

 The report immediately rippled through the 2024 presidential race, where North Carolina is a target for both Trump and Harris.
-The deadline under state law for a candidate to drop out is 11:59 p.m.
-ET Thursday, with the state’s first absentee ballots set to be mailed out Friday.
+The deadline under state law for a candidate to drop out was Thursday, with the state’s first absentee ballots set to be mailed out Friday.

 Harris’ campaign responded to the report by sharing photos on social media of Trump and Robinson together, including one of them posing with a thumbs-up.